tugberkgoc/foundation-notes/02 The HTTP Protocol.md

 # The HTTP Protocol

 In the lecture you learned about the HTTP protocol which is used to transfer information between web server and the web browser.
 Without this the World-Wide Web (WWW) would not exist.
 This lab will allow you to apply this knowledge and learn the details.
+In this lab you will be using the [NodeJS](http://nodejs.org) [Express package](https://www.npmjs.com/package/express) to write scripts that make use of this protocol.

 You should refer to the [lecture slides](https://goo.gl/H88iFn).

 ## Setup

 You will need to use the Chrome web browser for these exercises and have installed the [ModHeader](https://goo.gl/YWWK3q) plugin.

+You should also ensure that you have the latest version of NodeJS (10.6.0 at the time of writing).
+You should check this is set up correctly by using the `node -v` command which checks the version of NodeJS that is installed.
+If you are using MacOS or Windows simply download the **Latest** version (not the LTS) from the website and install.
+If you are using an Ubuntu-flavoured version of Linux (such as CodeAnywhere) you need to use the [Node Version Manager](https://github.com/creationix/nvm) tool.

 Open the **Chrome Developer Tools** as shown below.